shay-te/core-lib/website/docs/core_lib_listener.md

 *core_lib.core_lib.CoreLibListner* [[source]](https://github.com/shay-te/core-lib/blob/058dead7fa30e1a2b4531f698da95c5380ca8d55/core_lib/core_lib_listener.py#L7)

-An abstract class that implements `ObserverListener`, functions provided by this class are used by the `CoreLib` class methods.
+An abstract class that implements `ObserverListener`, functions provided by this class are used by the `Core-Lib` class methods that update you when `Core-Lib` is being created or destroyed

 ## Functions